SongbiaoZhu/lemonchann.github.io/_posts/2023-02-05-ABPP-Activity-based-proteome-profiling.md

 ---

-ABPP

 ABPP is a chemical proteomics approach that utilizes small-molecule probes to determine the functional state of enzymes directly in native systems.

 <!-- more -->